ligolang/ligo-mirror/vendors/LexerLib/README.md

       end
 ```

+They have in common the production of all the tokens of the input, if
-This is useful when building standalone lexers, for testing purposes
+there are no errors, of course.
+This is useful when building
-for instance.
+standalone lexers, for testing purposes for instance.

 Finally, the module `LexUnits` in `S` is more general than `Tokens`,
 in the sense that its lexers return _lexical units_ rather than only